JOIN THE JOURNEY! 10% discount on your first purchase by subscribing to the newsletter

 What are the properties and benefits of mallow?

-Mallow has been called the ‘softest’ plant because it has anti-inflammatory, slightly laxative and soothing properties.
-It is recommended to regulate the intestine and as an emollient of the mouth and throat in case of bronchitis, dental abscesses, canker sores, gingivitis or general inflammation.
-It can also act as an expectorant and decongestant of the mucous membranes.
-Even in traditional medicine it has always been used as a detoxifier for the liver and for heartburn.
+A “soft” plant par excellence, mallow has anti-inflammatory, mildly laxative and soothing properties.
+It is recommended for regularizing the intestines and as an emollient of the mouth and throat in cases of bronchitis, dental abscesses, mouth ulcers, gingivitis, and inflammation.
+It then acts as an expectorant, diuretic and mucous membrane decongestant.
+In traditional medicine then, it has always been consumed as a liver detoxifier and for heartburn.

 How to use mallow?

-In medicine: mallow is widely used in herbal teas and pharmaceutical preparations for its sedative and emollient properties.
-It is no coincidence that we have decided to select it as an ingredient for our Remedium n.1 – Night, the one dedicated to reconcile sleep and improve the quality of night’s rest.
-Furthermore, by re-appropriating the traditional use of consuming mallow for liver purification, we wanted to include this wondrous herb also in Remedium n.4 – Hangover, together with 11 other plants that synergistically work in favor of the liver, stomach and intestine releasing a distinct and pleasant sensation of tone and energy.
+Officinal use: mallow is widely used in herbal teas and pharmaceutical preparations for its sedative and emollient properties.
+It is no coincidence that we decided to select it as an ingredient for our Remedium No. 1 – Night, which can conciliate sleep and improve the quality of night’s rest.
+Moreover, reappropriating the traditional use of consuming mallow for liver purification, we also wanted to include this portentous herb in Remedium No. 4 – Hangover, along with 11 other plants that synergistically work in favor of the liver, stomach and intestines, releasing a marked feeling of tonicity and energy.

-In the kitchen: you know what they say: of the mallow nothing should be thrown away!
-Young leaves and shoots, rich in calcium and iron, can be eaten in a fresh mixed salad or cooked as a vegetable.
-Its more tender branches can be put in soups to enrich the flavour, eaten as a side dish dressed with oil, salt and lemon or even used as a filling for ravioli, meatballs and omelettes.
-The beautiful flowers can be fried in batter or left natural to enliven the color of cakes and salads; as a last suggestion, if dried, they can also be used to add a touch of color to herbal tea blends.
+Use in cooking: It can be said that of Mallow, you don’t throw anything away!
+Young leaves and sprouts, rich in calcium and iron, can be eaten in a fresh mixed salad or cooked as a vegetable.
+You can cook its most tender branches to enrich soups or eat them as a side dish seasoned with oil salt and lemon or as a filling for ravioli, meatballs and omelets.
+The beautiful flowers can be fried in batter or left au naturel to color cakes and salads; finally, when dried, they can be used to add a touch of color to herbal tea blends.

-Many believe that the name mallow comes from the Greek malakos, “soft”, precisely referencing the emollient virtues of the plant; but not everyone agrees, however, as others find the derivation would be from “mal va” that is “away to evil”.
-In ancient times it was sown around tombs, because it was a symbol of sweetness and gave peace and serenity to the souls of the dead.
-The Pythagoreans considered it a sacred plant, with the power to free men from the slavery of passions.
+In ancient times it was sown around graves because it was a symbol of sweetness and conferred peace and serenity on the souls of the dead.
+The Pythagoreans considered it a sacred plant, with the power to free men from the bondage of the passions.

 • Bulgarelli, G. and Flamigni, S., 2015.
-Guida pratica alle piante officinali.
-Milano: Hoepli Editore.
+Practical guide to medicinal plants.
+Milan: Hoepli Editore.

 • Gasparetto, João Cleverson, et al. “Ethnobotanical and scientific aspects of Malva sylvestris L.: a millennial herbal medicine.”
 Journal of Pharmacy and Pharmacology 64.2 (2012): 172-189.